London Heathrow Airport

 • Porters

-• Premium services (Meet and assist, luggage delivery, valet parking etc)
+• Premium services (Meet and Assist, luggage delivery, valet parking etc)

-• Smoking areas
+• Smoking and vaping areas

 • Runway viewing areas